virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/tools-and-libraries/tools-and-libraries.md

 Bonus tip:

-Don't try to learn the old TF1 version, ha x           vmrg                                                                                                                                           vvvvv't aged well, but Google learnt a lot from that experience: go for 2.0.
+Don't try to learn the old TF1 version, hadn't aged well, but Google learnt a lot from that experience: go for 2.0.

 - [TensorFlow 2.0: Easier for beginners, and more powerful for experts](https://www.youtube.com/watch?v=5ECD8J3dvDQ)